tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

     matchLabels:
       monitoring: prometheus
 ```
-With this Prometheus CRD we tell the prometheus-operator, that it should look for ServiceMonitor CRDs with the label `monitoring=prometheus` in the namespace with the label `monitoring=prometheus-main`.
+With this Prometheus CRD we tell the Prometheus Operator, that it should look for ServiceMonitor CRDs with the label `monitoring=prometheus` in the namespace with the label `monitoring=prometheus-main`.

 A ServiceMonitor CRD maps to exactly one scrape_config entry in the prometheus configuration file.
 ```